jayendra-ram/miniTorrent/README.md

 2. Seed
 3. Tests
 4. GUI
+5. environment support
-5. Download more than one torrent at a time
+6. Download more than one torrent at a time
-6. Use rarest piece algo for efficiency
+7. Use rarest piece algo for efficiency
-7. Pause and resume download
+8. Pause and resume download
-8. Magnet link support
+9. Magnet link support
-9. Can search tracker lists??? qbit alternative
+10. Can search tracker lists??? qbit alternative

 ## Refrences:
 1. https://github.com/gallexis/pytorrent